 Many biochemical assays involve the addition of different reagent fluids interrupted by delays or incubations to allow for reactions to occur.
 Originally, these assays were performed in test tubes, but they have since been converted to microplates as a means to reduce reagent volume and increase throughput.
 For example, the typical ELISA assay involves the addition of two to three different reagents and wash steps to remove unbound materials from the well, leaving only specifically bound material attached to the solid surface of the microplate well.

-The ELISA procedure is ubiquitous in biomedical research and clinical testing.
 ELISA typically uses a microplate as a solid surface onto which specific antibodies are bound, allowing the capture and analysis of a seemingly infinite number of analytes.
-It does so by a series of incubations, reagent additions, and wash steps.
+It does so by a series of incubations, reagent additions and wash steps.
 During incubations, specific molecules are bound to the solid substrate by interactions with the previously absorbed antibodies.
 Following the binding step, unbound material is removed by the washing step.
 After the unbound material has been removed, the next reagent, usually a conjugate, is added and allowed to specifically interact.
 The conjugate is a chimeric molecule containing a specific antibody and an enzyme protein covalently linked.
-Again unbound material is removed and the next reagent, substrate added afterward.
+Again, unbound material is removed and the next reagent, substrate added afterward.